-"Insider Trading" which refers to persons in a Special Relationship with the Company purchasing or selling or otherwise monetizing securities of the Company while in possession of Undisclosed Material Information, is prohibited.
-Refer to Schedule A of this policy to see the detailed definition of Special Relationship.
+"Insider Trading" refers to persons in a Special Relationship with the Company purchasing or selling or otherwise monetizing securities of the Company while in possession of Undisclosed Material Information.
+Insider Trading is prohibited both by this Policy and by applicable securities laws.
+Refer to Schedule A of this Policy to see the detailed definition of Special Relationship.